ho-nl/graphcommerce-deployment-workflows/README-hypernode.md

 TODO: Document running Magento + GraphCommerce on the same hypernode.

-Ensure requests are proxied to the node application by creating a new file at  `/data/web/nginx/<you_node_name>.hypernode.io/server.proxypass.conf`:
+Ensure requests are proxied to the node application for the frontend domains by creating a new file at `/data/web/nginx/<your_front_end_domain>/server.proxypass.conf`:

 ```nginx
 location  ~* ^\/.* {
     proxy_pass  http://127.0.0.1:3000;